muriello/DevOps-Project/Getting_Started_With_Jenkins_CI.CD/Pipeline_for_a_node.js_app_with_Jenkins.md

 - Prerequisites
 To follow this tutorial, you will need:
-Oracle JDK installed, following our guidelines on [How to Install Java on Ubuntu 20.04] (https://github.com/ValaxyTechDevops/DevOps-Project/blob/master/Getting_Started_With_Jenkins_CI.CD/How%20To%20Install%20Java%20with%20Apt%20on%20Ubuntu%2020.04.md).
+Oracle JDK installed, following our guidelines on [how_to_install_java_on_ubuntu_20.04] (https://github.com/ValaxyTechDevops/DevOps-Project/blob/master/Getting_Started_With_Jenkins_CI.CD/How%20To%20Install%20Java%20with%20Apt%20on%20Ubuntu%2020.04.md).

 - Get Jenkins: